Graduate Financial Aid Programs

 Direct Graduate PLUS are available to cover additional expenses (including living expenses) after the Direct Unsubsidized Loan.
 The Direct Graduate PLUS loan is credit based and will not be final until a credit check has been successfully completed.
 The current interest rate is 6.41% and begins accruing as soon as Willamette receives the funds.
-This interest rate will change to 7.21% on July 1, 2014 The loan is assessed a 4.204% origination fee prior to being disbursed to Willamette.
+This interest rate will change to 7.21% on July 1, 2014 The loan is assessed a 4.288% origination fee prior to being disbursed to Willamette.
 Repayment begins as soon as enrollment at Willamette University ceases.
 Borrowers are given 10 years to repay the loan.
 Direct Graduate PLUS Loans are more expensive than the Direct Unsubsidized Loan and should be utilized only as a last resort.

 There are numerous scholarship search databases accessible through the Internet.
 The Smart Student Guide to Financial Aid, available through www.finaid.org, offers links to several scholarship search databases.
 You also will find excellent information on the aid process, descriptions of various loan programs, loan calculators for estimating repayment and budget worksheets.